 Waist-to-Height Calculator

-A simple health check often more telling than BMI
+A simple health check to use alongside BMI

 What is waist-to-height ratio?